Sprint vs. Straight Talk: Unlimited Battle

 Comparison – Although both have excellent cellular connectivity, Sprint has better coverage as it partially covers the nation with 4G signals and plans to cover the entirety or majority of it by April next year.
 Straight Talk, on the other hand, does not have any 4G LTE signal.

 There is not much to be said between the customer services of both networks.
 Given that the issue is known or common, it can be solved within a day.
 However, if it is a new issue, then resolution can take weeks.
 This is common to all customer service across all companies.
 However, since Straight Talk is a prepaid service, there are fewer instances wherein you need to consult their customer service.
 However, I think both are doing a great job in this area and deserve a tie.

 Sprint – To avail unlimited data, you will have to cash out at least $69 per month.
 However, with this, you are getting an excellent speed of consistent 1-2 Mbps.
 Though more expensive this usually throws in a cheaper and more sophisticated smartphone than one that is available from Straight Talk.

 Straight Talk – Straight Talk’s unlimited call and data is available for $45 per month or $499 per year and can further be reduced by a Straight Talk promo code.
 However, you are only getting low internet speeds of 80 Kbps – 120 Kbps.

 Comparison – If you are not sensitive to fast browsing and are a consistent but casual surfer, then Straight Talk may do.
 However, if you would like fast browsing and downloads and would like to make the most out of your money, Sprint is the way to go.
 Not to mention that Sprint offers phones (sometimes for free) when availing for a plan.
-This renders the difference between Sprint’s and Straight Talk’s monthly cost.
+This renders the difference between Sprint’s and Straight Talk’s monthly costs.
 The advantage with Straight Talk, however, is that the phone is yours once you bought it and you are not bound by any contract.
 You can stop and use Straight Talk’s service at own pace, unlike Sprint that requires you to pay every month.